nblauch/nblauch.github.io/_teaching/coding_workshop.md

 excerpt: ""
 ---

-While President of the UMass Neuroscience club, I led a 3-part Coding and Computation in Psychology and Neuroscience Workshop, which consisted of an overview of the techniques, hands on computational tutorials by students, and faculty talks.
+While President of the UMass Neuroscience Club (UMNC), I organized a 3-part Coding and Computation in Psychology and Neuroscience Workshop, which consisted of an overview of the techniques, hands on computational tutorials by students, and faculty talks.